 I was once charged by a black rhino and he knocked the land cruiser.
 No one was injured but that was pretty scary!

 What experience has made you the happiest?

-Wow!
-That’s really a tough one!
-I think every moment is special for me but what really make me happy is every moment I and my guests spend walking with the cheetahs.
+Wow, that’s really a tough one!
+I think every moment is special for me but what makes me happiest is the moments that the guests and I spend walking with the cheetahs.